1064947738/RF-Fingerprinting-Domain-Generalization-Dataset/README.md

 │  └── 24_05_21
 └── location
 &nbsp;&nbsp;&nbsp;&nbsp;└── 24_05_10

+The pkt_data packet attributes are as follows

+pkt_data.data-pktlen-pktType-addr2-cfo-date-temperature-app_label-distance-position-dev_label

 The Wi-Fi and USRP receivers were placed at the Tx and Rx locations, respectively, and the receivers were kept stationary at a fixed location during each data acquisition.
 The devices, on the other hand, are placed at 0m, 1m, and 2m from Rx depending on different experimental requirements, and the placement points are on the A,B,C,D positions.
 Since there are other clutter items between the device and the receiver in all cases except the 0m case where it can be considered as having a direct path of realization, especially the device placed in the utility room, there is no direct line of sight path between the device under test and the receiver since the doors are closed as well as there is a wall.